josegonzalez/app/README.md

 ### Error Handling

-Custom error handlers that ship errors to external error tracking services are set via `josegonzalez/php-error-handers`.
+Custom error handlers that ship errors to external error tracking services are set via the [josegonzalez/php-error-handers](https://github.com/josegonzalez/php-error-handlers) package.
 To configure one, you can add the following key configuration to your `config/app.php`:

 ```php
 [